munenemaxwell/WoogaRestAssured/README.md

 **How to execute.** <br/>
     1. Clone the repository by running "git clone git@github.com:munenemaxwell/WoogaRestAssured.git && cd WoogaRestAssure " <br/>
     2. Build an image using the Dockerfile.Run "docker build -t woogaassignment:v1 . "<br/>
-    3. Run the image to execute the API tests.Use the command "docker run --name woogatask -v jacocoreport:/home/app/target/site wooga:v1".This will run both the unit & API tests & create a volume where you can view the code coverage report. <br/>
+    3. Run the image to execute the API tests.Use the command "docker run --name woogatask -v jacocoreport:/app wooga:v1".This will run both the unit & API tests & create a volume where you can view the code coverage report. <br/>
-    4. To view the code coverage report navigate to target/site/jacoco and open index.html with a browser. <br/>
+    4. To view the code coverage report navigate to jacocoreport mountpoint and open target/site/jacoco index.html with a browser. <br/>

 **Composition.** <br/>
     1. Utility functions are contained in the source folder src/main/java/.<br/>